Traditional Individual Retirement Account (IRA)

-- Set aside money that you’ve already paid taxes on (unlike the “traditional” version, contributions to a Roth IRA are not tax-deductible)
+- Set aside money that you’ve already paid taxes on (unlike the “traditional” version, contributions to a Roth IRA are not tax-deductible).

-- Watch your money grow over time as you continue to invest and earn a return
+- Watch your money grow over time as you continue to invest and earn a return.

 United Bank can guide you to Wealth Management Advisors to help you manage your Roth IRA, suggesting investment options based on your time horizon, risk tolerance, available savings, and other factors.
-We can also help you “roll over” funds from other existing retirement accounts, such as 401(k), Simplified Employee Pension (SEP) plans, or “traditional” IRA accounts.
+We can also help you “roll over” funds from other existing retirement accounts, such as your 401(k), Simplified Employee Pension (SEP) plans, or “traditional” IRA accounts.

 If you are 49 years old or younger, you can contribute a maximum of $6,000 in 2020.
 If you are 50 years old or older, you can contribute up to $7,000 in 2020.
 Contributions may be lower for taxpayers with higher incomes.
 See IRS guidelines for contribution limits by visiting https://www.irs.gov/retirement-plans/plan-participant-employee/retirement-topics-ira-contribution-limits.